Akshutechy/Akshaya-Materna-Assignment/README.md

 ## Running Test Locally

 - Right-click on the testng.xml file and click on "...\testng.xml" button
-- It will execute all the test mentioned in the xml in parallel mode with 2 browser instances
+- It will execute the test mentioned in the xml
 - Once the test completes it will automatically open the Extent Report in the default browser
 ![Extent_Report](https://github.com/user-attachments/assets/7b98bd87-3f00-4d8c-96bf-2b9eff865595)